jdthomason/noob_snhubot/README.md

     * `lists`: gives video links pertaining to Python lists.
     * `project`: gives video links pertaining to the various script projects in IT-140.
     * `regex`: gives video links pertaining to regular expressions in Python.
+* leaderboard:
+    * Work in progress.
+Aiming to allow users access to various post metrics.
 * packtbook
   * Reaches out to the Packtbook Website to display the latest free book of the day.
   * `packtbook mini` will show the attachment in a smaller format.